euphonie/study-notes/Other/ICU Certification/Intermediate (Level 2).md

 - Extended arm stunts not allowed
 - 1:1 spotter for each top in floor stunt
 - Stunt levels
-	- Single leg above prepe
-	- Single leg prep level allowed if top connected to someone standing on surface
+	- Single leg above prep level are not allowed.
 - Twisting stunts and transitions are allowed up to a total of a 1/4 twisting rotation by top in relation to surface.
 	- Rebounding to prone is allowed
 	- 1/2 wrap around is allowed